Shawn Harrison – Founder & Co-Director

 Michele Ranieri - Community Outreach Coordinator

-Carolyn Reuman – Website Coordinator
+Carolyn Reuman – Webmaster and Salesforce Administrator

 Carolyn graduated from Williams College, worked as an AmeriCorps volunteer for California FarmLink, and then completed the Soil Born Farms organic farming apprenticeship in 2008.
-She coordinated various food access projects and the American River Ranch Farm Stand, and now maintains the website and databases.
-She loves working for Soil Born because it allows her to participate in the effort to improve the food system in Sacramento so that it provides a better quality of life for the community.
+She coordinated various food access projects and the American River Ranch Farm Stand, and now maintains the website and database.
+She enjoys working for Soil Born because it allows her to participate in the effort to improve the food system in Sacramento so that it provides a better quality of life for the community.

 Michelle was born and raised in Sacramento.
 She graduated from CSUS in 2012 with a degree in Food and Nutrition and a minor in Child Development.
 While attending college she also earned a certificate from CSUS in Family Life Education.
 Michelle was introduced to Soil Born Farms when selected for an internship related to her field of study and fell in love with the goals of improving healthy food access to all and making a difference within her community.
 Through a separate internship with the Sacramento Food Bank & Family Services, she has seen firsthand how important organizations like Soil Born Farms can be.
 Michelle has always had a passion for cooking and nutrition and has found a place where she can focus her education and interests simultaneously.